Bharaneedharan-K/Code-Sharing-Platform/README.md

 - Express.js
 - MongoDB & Mongoose
 - JWT for authentication
-- Helmet, CORS, Morgan for security and logging
+- Helmet, CORS for security and logging

 ### 🎨 Frontend
 - React (with Hooks)